Technology Tales

 Tweaks to the interface

-These are subtle with the addition of navigation controls to the sidebar and the change in location of the post metadata being the most obvious enhancements.
+These are subtle, with the addition of navigation controls to the sidebar and the change in location of the post metadata being the most obvious enhancements.
 “Decoration” with solid and dashed lines (using CSS border attributes rather than the deprecated hr tagset) and standards compliance links.

 Standards compliance

 Adding standards compliance links does mean that you’d better check that all is in order; it was then that I discovered that there was work to be done.
 There is an issue with the WordPress wpautop function (it lives in the formatting.php file) in that it sometimes doesn’t add closing tags.
-Finding out that it was this function that is implicated took a trip to the WordPress.org website; a good rummage in the wp-includes folder does a lot but it can’t achieve everything.
+Finding out that it was this function that is implicated took a trip to the WordPress.org website; while a good rummage in the wp-includes folder does a lot, it can’t achieve everything.

 To return to the non-ideal behaviour that caused me to start out on the above quest, an example is where you have an img tag enclosed by div tags.
 The required substitution involves the use of regular expressions that work most of the time but get confused here.
 So adding a hack to the wpautop function was needed to change the code so that the p end tag got inserted.
 I’ll be keeping an eye out for any more scenarios like this that slip through the net and for any side effects.
 Otherwise, compliance is just making sure that all those img tags have their alt attributes completed.